 - Grand Unification Era – when super forces begin to break into constituent forces we see today

-- Inflationary Epoch when expansion of up 90xs occured
+- Inflationary Epoch when the expansion of up 90xs occurred

 - Hadron era when electrons and neutrons annihilated each other